 - (a) A home workshop/business must be carried on wholly within the primary structure or within a structure accessory to it. - (b) A Home Workshop/Business may be operated only by occupants of the residence and by a maximum of 4 employees, associates or partners who do not occupy the residence.
 A Developmental Standard Variance must be approved in accordance with Sec.
-158.11(T) is required in order to have more than 4 outside employees. - (c) The property on which a home workshop/business is currently legally operated shall be allowed, in additional to any other sign(s) permitted by this Ordinance, I additional non-illuminated wall or freestanding sign not to exceed 4 square feet in area.
-If freestanding, the sign must be set back a minimum of 55 feet from the center line of the right-of-way and a minimum of 15 feet from the front property line.
-The freestanding sign may not exceed 4 feet in height. - (d) Outdoor display or storage is prohibited.
-Unless shown in detail on the adopted site plan to include graphically compliance with Sec.
-158.06 Buffering and Screening; more specifically the Buffer Planting Specifications Class 2. - (e) A home workshop or business must not produce noise, vibration, smoke, dust, odors, heat or glare which can be detected beyond the premises.

-- (f) Except as provided in paragraph (g) below, the total square footage of all accessory structures, excluding agricultural buildings, must not exceed 110% of the net floor area of the primary dwelling. - (g) On properties in the A-1 zoning district that are 3 acres or more in lot area, the gross floor area of accessory structures for a home workshop / business and personal residential storage must not exceed 200% of the net floor area of the primary residential structure. - (h) Off-street parking spaces must be provided for all employees who do not occupy the residence and approved for the Home Workshop/Business in addition to the dwelling unit requirement.
+158.10(T) is required in order to have more than 4 outside employees. - (c) Outdoor display or storage is limited to what is shown in detail on the adopted site plan and must be in compliance with Sec.
+158.06 Buffering and Screening; more specifically the Buffer Planting Specifications Class 2. - (d) A home workshop or business must not produce noise, vibration, smoke, dust, odors, heat or glare which can be detected beyond the premises. - (e) Except as provided in paragraph (f) below, the total square footage of all accessory structures, excluding agricultural buildings, must not exceed 110% of the net floor area of the primary dwelling. - (f) On properties in the A-1 zoning district that are 3 acres or more in lot area, the gross floor area of accessory structures for a home workshop / business and personal residential storage must not exceed 200% of the net floor area of the primary residential structure.